With 120 years as a thriving family business, Wagman has over 35 employees with 20+ years of service.

 Dave Baker, Concrete Group Superintendent, Wagman Heavy Civil

-Dave has been a part of the Wagman family for more than 40 years, beginning his career in 1980 as a Truck Driver/Sand Blaster.
-Dave has worked on projects along the east coast for Wagman including working on the “Big Dig” project in Boston, MA, and overlaying the Observation Deck overlooking Niagara Falls.
+Dave retired in 2022, having been a part of the Wagman family for more than 40 years, beginning his career in 1980 as a Truck Driver/Sand Blaster.
+Dave worked on projects along the east coast for Wagman including working on the “Big Dig” project in Boston, MA, and overlaying the Observation Deck overlooking Niagara Falls.

 Fun Fact: Dave has a timeshare in Myrtle Beach where he enjoys collecting shark teeth on the shore.
 His collection has grown to over 60 teeth!